2024-01-10 9 min read Engineering Manager

 GROUP BY user_id

-AND COUNT(CASE WHEN platform = 'ios' THEN 1 END) > 0
+AND SUM(CASE WHEN platform = 'ios' THEN 1 ELSE 0 END) > 0

 This query gave us the eligible users.
 We exported it, loaded into the promotion service, and the feature worked.